agiledev-students-fall2022/final-project-team-resybot/README.md

 ## Additional Links
 [UX-DESIGN](./UX-DESIGN.md)

-Delete the contents of this file and replace with the contents of a proper README.md, as described in the [project setup instructions](./instructions-0c-project-setup.md)

 1. See the [Sprint Planning instructions](instructions-0d-sprint-planning.md) for the requirements of Sprint Planning for each Sprint.

 1. See the [Front-End Development instructions](./instructions-1-front-end.md) for the requirements of the initial Front-End Development.